Last updated 26th June, 2018

 he effect of stalking on an individual can be devastating.
 The constant state of alert, the fear of what may happen next, the persistent unwanted attention and contact can wear a person down, make them nervous and anxious.
 They may be unable to sleep, unable to relax and experience a serious and prolonged reduction in their quality of life.

 In October 2016 a 56-year-old man was jailed for 26 weeks for stalking Denise Fergus, the mother of toddler James Bulger who was murdered by two 10-year-old boys in Liverpool, Merseyside in 1993.
-Howard Wilson was given a police warning eight years ago for his stalking behaviour towards Denise Fergus yet he continued his harassment.
+Howard Wilson was given a police warning eight years ago for his stalking behavior towards Denise Fergus yet he continued his harassment.
 Singer Lily Allen has spoken publicly about her terrifying experience of stalking which went on for seven years, ending with her stalker breaking into her home and entering her bedroom while she was asleep.

-Unfortunately within the UK, stalking has not always been taken seriously and assessed as high risk, leaving the victim vulnerable and unprotected.
+Unfortunately, within the UK, stalking has not always been taken seriously and assessed as high risk, leaving the victim vulnerable and unprotected.

 In a recent report from the HM Crown Prosecution Service Inspectorate and HM Inspectorate of Constabulary, it was found that in 112 stalking cases, 60% did not have a risk management plan put in place to protect the victim and in a staggering 95% of cases, victim care was ‘deemed to be inadequate’.

 In an article focusing on how stalking cases and stalking victims are not being handled well within England and Wales, The Guardian reports in the last three months of 2016 there were more than 1’200 active cases of stalking.